ivy-llc/ivy/docs/partial_source/deep_dive/8_inplace_updates.rst

 NumPy **does** natively support inplace updates, and so :code:`x_native` is updated inplace with :code:`val_native`.
-Following this, an inplace update is then also performed on the :code:`ivy.Array` instance, if provided in the input.
+Following this, an inplace update is then also performed on the :class:`ivy.Array` instance, if provided in the input.

 **TensorFlow**: